How to stop roof rack vibration – The complete guide. Learn what causes roof rack vibration and how you can stop it for good.

 6. Regular Maintenance

 Regular maintenance is essential to ensure the long-term performance of your roof rack and minimize the risk of vibration.
 Inspect the roof rack periodically for signs of wear, loose components, or damage.
 Clean the roof rack regularly and remove any debris or contaminants that can interfere with its stability.
-Lubricate moving parts, such as hinges or sliding mechanisms, as recommended by the manufacturer.
+As the manufacturer advises, lubricate moving parts like hinges or sliding mechanisms.

 7. Adjusting Driving Habits